jasonpantoronto/CL-Builder/README.md

 **Description:**
 <br>
-CL Builder allows you to expedite your cover letter creation processs by generating it using a LLM and outputing it as a formatted PDF ready to be subbited to your next job!
+CL Builder allows you to expedite your cover letter creation process by generating it using a LLM and outputting it as a formatted PDF ready to be submitted to your next job!
 All you have to do is enter simple information about you and copy paste the job description + your experience and a cover letter will be tailor made for you.

 **Features:**